dslittle22/bitwrought/README.md

 Q: If my file suffers from bit rot, why should you expect that the saved extended attributes remain intact?

-A: "APFS checksums its own metadata, but not user data"[^1], meaning that if a file suffers from bit rot, there is a high chance the extended attributes are fine.
+A: [APFS checksums its own metadata, but not user data](https://arstechnica.com/gadgets/2016/06/a-zfs-developers-analysis-of-the-good-and-bad-in-apples-new-apfs-file-system/3/), meaning that if a file suffers from bit rot, there is a high chance the extended attributes are fine.

 Q: How should I use bitwrought?